 Marcroft Grains Pathology provides two options for updates on managing canola pests and diseases.
 They are the Marcroft Grains Pathology Facebook page and via Twitter @Steve_Marcroft.
 Marcroft Grains Pathology also provide updates via the eXtensionAUS website.

 Crop Disease Bulletin – southern New South Wales and northern Victoria

 PestFax and PestFacts – southern Australia

-These newsletters focus on invertebrate pests, although PestFax WA includes diseases.
-Each combines information from local experts with user-submitted reports.
+These newsletters focus on invertebrate pests (although PestFax WA includes diseases) and combine information from local experts with user-submitted reports.
 You can subscribe to regular emails or download these newsletters from the relevant website.